St0rmingBr4in/NSE_Report/rapport.md

-Introduction
+What is NVMe ?
 =====

+NVMe is the new SCSI.
+Why is it here, how it works ?
+How can we do NVMe passthrough without SR-IOV ?

 NVMe stands for NVM Express (NVM stands for non-volatile memory).
+NVMe aims to address the needs of Enterprise and Consumers by being scalable.
-Nvme is designed from the ground up to take advantage of flash storage properties unlike other some buses like SATA or SAS.
+NVMe is designed from the ground up to take advantage of flash storage properties unlike SCSI and buses like SATA or SAS.
 These old buses where designed with mechanical hard drives in mind, thus, while suitable for use along with mechanical hard drives, they present some major limitations when used along with flash storage.